dscpe/dscpe.github.io/index.md

 The curriculum includes live sessions, self-paced remote learning, and a capstone project in collaboration with a partner site.

-**Exciting News!**

-**Congratulations to the Fall 2025 DSCPE Cohort!** We are excited to welcome and celebrate the newest members of the DSCPE cohort!
-Wishing each of you success, growth, and meaningful connections throughout the program.
-Welcome to the community!

 Have questions?
 [Email us](mailto:dscpe.info@gmail.com).